"Time management is a misnomer, the challenge is to manage ourselves." - Stephen Covey

 Imagine that you're going to a full-day seminar for developing your skills.
 You get there bright-eyed and bushy-tailed, ready to take lots of notes and apply what you learn.
 But by lunchtime, your energy starts to dip.
 You start getting sleepy and your mind wanders.
 By the end of the day, you're barely hanging on, and all you can think about is getting home to relax.

 It's not the time you spend that matters–it's the level of engagement and energy you bring to the table.

-Jim Loehr and Tony Schwartz call this the power of full engagement and believe the key to high performance is the skillful management of energy.
+Jim Loehr and Tony Schwartz call this the power of full engagement.
 In their words:

 "Learning to manage energy more efficiently and intelligently has a unique transformative power, both individually and organizationally."

 Being fully engaged is how we make the best use of our time, empowering us to achieve success in all areas of our life.

 4 Signs You’re Fully Engaged and Performing at an Elite Level

 High performers know how to manage their energy effectively.